Cveta Majtanović: TV

 In 2007, Majtanović hosted the show Velika trka Inđijanopolisa, aired for six weeks on FOX television in the form of a race to win tickets for the Red Hot Chili Peppers concert in Inđija.
 The name of the show was created by combining the name of this Municipality in Vojvodina with an allusion to the Indianapolis 500-Mile Race.
 The RHCP band's most tireless fans who managed to overcome complex tasks, won tickets for a big concert held the same year in this town.

 At the end of 2007, Cveta moved to Zurich, Switzerland where she worked as a production director, television presenter and producer in U1 & U2 private TV Stations located in Schlieren.

 In two series of the music competition "Stars", broadcast on Happy TV and TV Košava (in 2009 and 2010), Majtanović was the president of the jury.

 Radio

-Cveta also worked for a short time as a radio producer and host of a morning program at Radio AS FM, one of the most popular radio stations in Vojvodina and a mandatory checkpoint for all clubbing aficionados.
+Majtanović also worked for a short time as a radio producer and host of a morning program at Radio AS FM, one of the most popular radio stations in Vojvodina and a mandatory checkpoint for all clubbing aficionados.
 The dedicated stage at the EXIT festival testifies to the popularity of this radio station.